Video shows man shot outside Dollar General -- but no one can find the victim - NewsBreak

 Video shows man shot outside Dollar General -- but no one can find the victim

-Carroll County deputies responded to a Dollar General on Wednesday after receiving a gunshot call.
+CARROLL COUNTY, Ga. — Carroll County deputies say they have surveillance video that shows a man get shot outside of a Dollar General.
+Employees even heard the gunshots.

+But deputies so far have been unable to find the victim or the shooter.

-Operators advised that someone on the scene had been shot and that there was a subject in the parking lot with a knife.
+Dispatchers told deputies that someone on the scene had been shot early Thursday morning and that there was a person in the parking lot with a knife.

-When deputies arrived, they the alleged suspects leaving the store in a dark blue BMW passenger car toward Villa Rica on Rockmart Road.
+When deputies arrived, they saw the alleged suspects leaving the store in a dark blue BMW passenger car.
+The car headed toward Villa Rica on Rockmart Road.

+Police weren’t able to find the car after that, despite searching for it extensively.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]

-Video shows individuals described as a large white male with either a red bandana or a red hat worn backward and a smaller white male in a light-colored baseball hat, red shirt, and dark colored jeans.
+Video shows two men, a large white man with either a red bandana or a red hat on backwards and a smaller white man in a light-colored baseball hat, red shirt, and dark colored jeans.

-Surveillance video shows the male in the red shirt bending over in pain while the male in the white shirt never moved.
+Surveillance video shows the man in the red shirt bending over in pain while the man in the white shirt never moved.

 [SIGN UP: WSB-TV Daily Headlines Newsletter]